I’ve often gone after things because I had a deep sense of knowing that to do or achieve them was a part of my life plan.

 I can be easily distracted and get carried away with the allure of new and exciting possibilities.
-In the past I’ve often thought I’d pursue something new, then, when I stopped and thought about it, my instinct is not to.
+In the past I’ve often thought I’d pursue something new.
+Then, when I stopped and thought about it, my instinct is not to do it.
 While I could have done it, it wasn’t part of the plan, or completely congruent with who I was.

 I always know when I‘m on my path, and more importantly, when I’m not.

-Does Being In Touch With Your Spiritual Side Go Out The Window When Things Get Tough?
+Does Being In Touch With Your Spirituality Go Out The Window When Things Get Tough?

-You might be taking financial risks, emotional risks, or just worried about what other people will think of you.
-Then the fear kicks in, your mind starts making stuff up and you can get scared.
+You might be taking financial risks, emotional risks, or be worried about what other people will think of you.
+Then the fear kicks in.
+Your mind starts making stuff up and you start to feel scared.

-I can assure you that by practising with the small everyday decisions you will be more confident when it comes to the big stuff.
+By practising connecting and working with your spiritual side for the small, everyday decisions you will be more confident when it comes to the big ones.
 Actually sometimes your intuition can positively scream at you when the stakes are higher.
 I think the hardest part can often be justifying your actions to others, especially if they’re more rational-minded than intuition-led.

 Staying in touch with your spiritual side is even more of a challenge when the situation appears out of your control: when life seems to be happening to you, or worse, throwing every obstacle it has at you, or when ‘bad’ things happen.
 Can you maintain your composure?
 Can you stay on track?
 Can you keep your connection with your inner self and remain congruent with your beliefs?

 I feel very fortunate that my life is good.
 It is a positive, fulfilling experience, an adventure.
-I’ve not had the trauma or trials that many people face, but its not been without its moments.
-I’ve faced fairly major surgery twice, suffered injuries (although thankfully not life threatening ones) been through dark times, heartache, upheaval and divorce.
-I’m pretty proud of how I’ve handled all of life’s challenges and I know that a lot of my success in dealing with them is down to my spiritual belief system, and knowing myself and my spiritual side so well.
+I’ve not had the trauma or trials that many people face, but it’s not been without its moments.
+I’ve faced fairly major surgery twice, suffered injuries (although thankfully not life threatening ones) been through dark times, heartache, upheaval, divorce and intense loneliness.
+I’m pretty proud of how I’ve handled all of life’s challenges and I know that a lot of my success in dealing with them is down to knowing myself and my spiritual side so well.

 Sometimes, my connection, my intuition, my beliefs have been so present that I’ve surprised myself with how strong I’ve been.